platformsh/platformsh-docs/src/configuration/services/solr.md

 ### Limitations

-Take care to monitor the size of your configuration directories.
-The `!archive "<directory">` is intended to  gather a collection of related configuration data.
-The configuration service that backs this is optimised for extremely reliable storage of configuration, like a data dictionary.
-Typically this involves small collections of key: value stets.
-As the size of an directory increases, the performance of this data-store will degrade.
-You should take care to ensure the zipped size of the directory is not too large (anything larger than a couple of Megabytes will perform poorly, and increased past that could contribute to long deployment delays or cause other problems.)
+The recommended maximum size for configuration directories (zipped) is 2MB.
+These need to be monitored to ensure they don't grow beyond that.
+If the zipped configuration directories grow beyond this, performance will decline and deploys will become longer.
+The directory archives will be compressed and string encoded.
+You could use this bash pipeline `echo $(($(tar czf - . | base64 | wc -c )/(1024*1024))) Megabytes` inside the directory to get an idea of the archive size.

+The `!archive "<directory">` is a collection of configuration data, like a data dictionary, e.g. small collections of key/ value sets.
+The best way to keep the size small is to restrict the directory context to plain configurations.
+Including binary data like plugin .jars will inflate the archive size, and is not recommended.

 ## Accessing the Solr server administrative interface